-University of British Columbia – Centre for Advanced Wood Processing – $363,979
+University of British Columbia – Centre for Advanced Wood Processing – $340,670

 Design, engineer, prototype, test and conduct cost-benefit analyses to support value-added manufacturers in the development of new wood products.

-Organize a series of networking meetings to foster collaboration between manufacturers and industrial designers in various subsectors of the value-added wood industry.
+Develop an online platform and organize a series of networking meetings to foster collaboration between manufacturers and industrial designers in various subsectors of the value-added wood industry.

 Organize a prefabrication in wood symposium to bring together architects, engineers and fabricators focusing on: 1) architectural innovation, 2) structural engineering considerations and 3) integrated manufacturing processes and technologies.